SVG-Edit/svgedit/README.md

           noDefaultExtensions: false,
           userExtensions: []
   })
+  /* initialize the Editor */
+  svgEditor.init()
 </script>
 </html>
 ```

 ## I want to build my own svg editor
 You can just use the underlying canvas and use it in your application with your favorite framework.
 See example in the demos folder or the svg-edit-react repository.

 To install the canvas:

 `npm i -s '@svgedit/svgcanvas'`

 you can then import it in your application:

 `import svgCanvas from '@svgedit/svgcanvas'`